ChaariMahmoud/My_gnome_Configuration/README.md

    sudo chmod +x restore.sh
 5. Run the script as root:
    sudo ./restore.sh
-6. Log out and login again to your system
+6. Log out and login again to your system (You can tab in terminal "gnome-session-quit --no-prompt" if you didn't find the logout button)

 ## Note
-If you have your custom gnome and you want to backup it :
+You can manually set the background by going to settings => Background => Add picture (feel free to choose whatever you want) If you have your custom gnome and you want to backup it :
 1. Copy backup.sh to another repository
 2. Run it as a root :